(Chicago, June 3, 1894 – Pasadena, California, December 21, 1966).1

 16 “Lieut.
 C H Matthiessen” and “Lieut.
 A F Morrison USAS.”

 17 On the sites of the World War I Clairmarais aerodromes, see O’Connor, Airfields and Airmen of the Channel Coast, Chapter 3, and “Aérodromes britanniques situés dans le Pays de Saint-Omer.”
 From these sources it appears that the aerodromes were about three and a half miles east of the village of Clairmarais, on the eastern edge of the Forêt de Clairmarais.
-The photo, titled “Outside the Officer’s Mess” (and probably misdated), appears after p.
-144 of Ira Jones’s Tiger Squadron, and after p.
-304 of Revell’s British Single-Seater Fighter Squadrons on the Western Front in World War I. See also “74 Sqdn people,”“WW1 R.A.F.
+The informal squadron photo appears after p.
+144 of Ira Jones’s Tiger Squadron (“Outside the Officers’ Mess, Clamarais [sic], St. Omer, September, 1918,” probably misdated), and after p.
+304 of Revell’s British Single-Seater Fighter Squadrons on the Western Front in World War I (“74 Squadron outside the officer’s Mess at Clairmarais North, early [sic] July 1918”).
+See also “74 Sqdn people,”“WW1 R.A.F.
 Photo Album,” and “74 Squadron with the letter ‘C’ on the fuselage.”

 18 This is the description of the Second Army front in the late spring and summer of 1918 provided by Blanford, “Sans Escort,” part 1, p.
 147.